konflux-ci/build-definitions/README.md

 set -e
 declare -r pipeline_file=${1:?missing pipeline file}

-# Get task names, a same task ref may be used multiple times, task names are unique but can be changed by users
+# Get task names; the same task ref may be used multiple times; task names are unique but can be changed by users
 tasks_names=()
 tasks_selector="(.spec.tasks[], .spec.pipelineSpec.tasks[])"